Aradhanadevi/SkillSwapApp/README.md

-# SkillSwapApp
+SkillSwapApp

-Problem Statement: Develop a Skill Swap Platform — a mini application that enables users to list their skills and request others in return
+SkillSwapApp is a mini application built during the Odoo Hackathon.
+It allows users to list the skills they have and request skills they want in return — promoting learning through skill exchange.

+👥 Team Members
-Leader - Aradhanadevi Jadeja -
+Leader: Aradhanadevi Jadeja

-Anjali Valani -anjali.valani119484@marwadiuniversity.ac.in
+Anjali Valani – anjali.valani119484@marwadiuniversity.ac.in

-Diya Pithva - diyapithva0502@gmail.com
+Diya Pithva – diyapithva0502@gmail.com

-Deep Vadher - deepvadher07072004@gmail.com
+Deep Vadher – deepvadher07072004@gmail.com